“Am I fat?”

 Don’t try to have a “big talk.”

 If your child comes to you and wants to have a long discussion, great.
 But most of the time, “it’s probably going to come up in bits and pieces.
 And that’s OK,” Cataldo says.
-If you don’t make a big deal out of it, it’s more likely she’ll feel comfortable talking to you.
+If you don’t make a big deal out of it, it’s more likely they’ll feel comfortable talking to you.
 “Kids like it when they feel like they can guide the conversation.”

 Swap statements for questions.